TLI-group3/TLI-server/README.md

 The TLI server consists of the backend and database of our program.

 # Database
 MySQL will be used to store the database.
+JDBC will be used to access the database.
 There will be four tables in our database:
 1. A table storing the general informations about cars
 2. A table storing all the account holders of a bank
 3. A table storing monthly bank statements and financial data of a specific account holder